ScazLab/task-models/README.rst

 ICRA 2017
 ---------

 To generate the policy from the experiment in [Roncone2017], please use the script :code:`samples/icra_scenario2pomdp.py`.
-The script will generate the corresponding POMDP model, solve it with Anthony Cassandra's POMDP solver and store the corresponding policy under :code:`visualization/policy/json/icra.json`.
-To run the full experiment on the baxter robot, please refer to `[github.com/ScazLab/baxter_collaboration] <https://github.com/ScazLab/baxter_collaboration>`_.
+The script will generate the corresponding POMDP model, solve it with Anthony Cassandra's POMDP solver, and store the corresponding policy under :code:`visualization/policy/json/icra.json`.
+To run the full experiment on the baxter robot, please refer to `github.com/ScazLab/baxter_collaboration <https://github.com/ScazLab/baxter_collaboration>`_.